Hong Kong West Kowloon station

-West Kowloon station (abbreviated WEK), also known as Hong Kong West Kowloon, is the southern terminus of and the only station on the Hong Kong section of the Guangzhou–Shenzhen–Hong Kong Express Rail Link (XRL).
+Hong Kong West Kowloon station (abbreviated WEK) is the southern terminus of and the only station on the Hong Kong section of the Guangshengang XRL.
 The station connects to China's high-speed rail (HSR) network across the border through dedicated tunnels and includes a Mainland Port Area where the laws of (Mainland) China are enforced.
 It was constructed by the MTR Corporation Limited as the project manager commissioned by the Hong Kong Government, through subcontractors.

-The station terminal is located in Jordan West Kowloon, north of the West Kowloon Cultural District between the Airport Express and Tung Chung line's Kowloon station and the Tuen Ma line's Austin station.
+The station terminal is located in Jordan, Kowloon Peninsula, north of the West Kowloon Cultural District between the Airport Express and Tung Chung line's Kowloon station and the Tuen Ma line's Austin station.
 The footprint of the new station extends into the underground level of the West Kowloon Cultural District.

-The station closed between 2020 and 2023 due to the COVID-19 pandemic.
-Limited services resumed in January 2023, with full services expected to resume in April 2023.
+The station closed between 30 January 2020 and 15 January 2023 due to the COVID-19 pandemic restrictions.
+Limited services resumed on 15 January 2023, with full services resumed on 1 April 2023.

 Services

 Train services

-Before the pandemic, the West Kowloon station was served by both short-distance and long-haul train services.
-Short-distance services consisted of a frequent service to mainland Chinese cities in neighbouring Guangdong province, including Shenzhen, Dongguan, and Guangzhou, while long-distance services linked Hong Kong to at least 16 major destinations in mainland China.
-Upon the initial resumption of service in January 2023, the station will be served only by short-haul services to Guangzhou, Dongguan and Shenzhen.
-Short-haul trains are operated by both the MTRC (the Vibrant Express) and China Railway, whereas the long-haul trains were only operated by China Railway.
+West Kowloon station is served by both short-distance and long-haul train services.
+Short-distance services consist of frequent services to mainland Chinese cities in neighbouring Guangdong province, including Shenzhen, Dongguan, and Guangzhou, while long-distance services link Hong Kong to major destinations in mainland China.
+Short-haul trains are operated by both the MTRC (the Vibrant Express) and China Railway, whereas long-haul trains are only operated by China Railway.

 Both the MTRC and China Railway sell tickets for the other's trains.
 Ticket prices are set in Renminbi (RMB) which are used by China Railway's ticketing services.
-The MTRC use only Hong Kong Dollars (HKD) which fares are set monthly based on China Railway's RMB prices and current conversion rates with the RMB.
+The MTRC use only Hong Kong Dollars (HKD) in which fares are set monthly based on China Railway's RMB prices and current conversion rates with the RMB.
 Seat selection and remaining seat information are not available on MTRC's online ticketing platform.

+For all trains terminating at Hong Kong West Kowloon Station, according to the regulations outlined in the "Cross-Boundary Passenger Transport Organization Rules for Guangzhou-Shenzhen-Hong Kong High-Speed Rail," onboard make-up ticket sales to Hong Kong West Kowloon Station are not available.
+In the event that passengers travel beyond the mainland China-Hong Kong border towards West Kowloon Station without the appropriate ticket, staff at Hong Kong West Kowloon Station will treat them as traveling without a valid ticket.
+As a result, passengers will be subject to a substantial additional fee based on the "Hong Kong Railway By-Laws."

 Although the Express Rail Link has a design capacity of 20 trains per hour in each direction, the capacity is not expected to be fully utilised for some years.